 Feeding my toddler can often feel like a power struggle.
 There are nights where dinner is an enjoyable experience.
-When my husband asks how her day was and she shouts out the names of her favorite toys.
+Like when my husband asks how her day was and she shouts out the names of her favorite toys.
 When she cracks us up with her little quirks- like how she will eat almost anything if we give her something to dip it in.
 And most recently, the dinner table was where she surprised us by picking up a “big girl cup” and drinking from it without spilling.
 When did she learn how to do that?

 But every once in a while, the table becomes a place filled with tears and stress.
 We can feed our daughter a meal one week, and the next she will turn her nose up at it as if we are trying to poison her.
 Sometimes she only wants to eat watermelon.
 Sometimes she screams for “black cookies” (Oreos) before we even put on her bib.
 And then there are times when she refuses to eat at all and instead (adorably) only wants to hold our hands as we all sit at the table.
 We want to make healthy food choices for her and make sure she is getting the proper nutrition, but lately that feels like a battle we will never win!